Oshodi Crisis: LASG assures residents of safety of lives and properties - Nigeria Today

 He warned miscreants and hoodlums to desist from causing chaos around Oshodi and in the state, adding that anyone arrested would be charged to court for prosecution.

-Egbeyemi , however, appealed to the public to report any unlawful activities of notorious miscreants and hoodlums to the appropriate security agencies by dialing Toll-free lines ‘112’ and ‘767’
+Egbeyemi , however, appealed to the public to report any unlawful activities of notorious miscreants and hoodlums to the appropriate security agencies by dialing Toll-free lines ‘112’ and ‘767’.(NAN)

-The post Oshodi Crisis: LASG assures residents of safety of lives and properties appeared first on Vanguard News.
+The post Oshodi Crisis: LASG assures residents of safety of lives and properties appeared first on BusinessDay : News you can trust.

 Do you something awesome to share with the world?
 Click here to share